dylanhd98/TikBot/README.md

 # TikBot
-## An automated reddit video generator with the goal to immitate those seen on TikTok
+## An automated reddit video generator bot with the goal to immitate those seen on TikTok
 this program doesnt directly grab screenshots like many other similar ones, it gets the raw text from the reddit api and reconstructs its into something looking like a screenshot, as a consiquence if my code isnt too much of a mess you can customize how screenshots are constructed